Boelensman1/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

-# thanks
+## thanks
-This is a fork of holman's dotfiles.
+I want to thank holman's letting me fork his dotfiles!